cybozu-go/neco/docs/neco.md

     If `--start` is given, the program is started after initialization.

-* `neco join`
+* `neco join LRN [LRN ...]`

-    Join this server as a new boot server and an etcd member.
-    It asks vault user and password to generate a vault token, then issue client certificates for etcd and vault for a new boot server.
+    Prepare certificates and files to add this server to the cluster.
+    `LRN` are a list of LRNs of the existing boot servers.

+    To issue certificates, this command asks the user Vault username and password.
+    It also creates `/etc/neco/config.yml` for `neco-updater` and `neco-worker`.

+    Etcd and Vault themselves are *not* installed by this command.
+They are installed later by `neco-worker`.
+Similarly, this command does not add the new server to etcd cluster.  `neco-worker` will add the server to etcd cluster.

 * `neco leave LRN`